NUU-Solutions/CUU/README.md

 * Just **#include "cuu.h"**
 * Header-only library, no dependencies
 * C++20
-* Targeting Visual Studio 2019 (Portability should be straightforward)

 ## Motivation
-A recent project required saving and reloading relatively large custom data
+A project required saving and reloading relatively large custom data
 * in binary format (for performance reasons)
 * in human readable form (for occasional easy inspection)

 I spent weeks with boost.serialization, cereal and libs11n.
 But, for various reasons, they just did not cut it.
-So, I finally decided to roll my own, making use of crucial C++11/C++17 features.
+So, I finally decided to roll my own, making use of crucial C++11/C++17/C++20 features.
 This is the result.

 **The focus is on simplicity and usability!**

 ## Formats
-Supported formats out of the box are: Text, Binary, JSON and XML.
+Supported formats out of the box are: Text, JSON, XML, Binary and RAW.
-You can define your own custom format, if it is not too crazy.

 ## Example
 Consider the following Order and Customer classes